As part of the first step in the writing process, brainstorming involves the use of a number of techniques to generate ideas and clarify thinking.

 Directed writing is writing in response to an assignment.
 Writing assignments often include not only a topic, but also related questions (or prompts) that are designed to encourage the open-minded thinking involved in brainstorming.

-Here's a response to an assignment to write about what pie means to you:
+Here's a response to an assignment to write about what job satisfaction means to you:

 Note that this response sounds a bit like an essay.
 There may be a thesis statement in it, or an interesting narrative that might help the writer to come up with a thesis statement.